 2014- 2016 - Chief Scientist of the Israeli Ministry of Agriculture – centre of excellence.
 Entrepreneurship in rural areas as a lever for local and regional development (2014-2016).

 2013-2015 - FP7 project SPREE (Servicing Policy for Resource Efficient Economy), a three-year project within the environment theme under the European Commission’s Seventh Framework Program.

 Related projects of National University Research Council, Ministry of Education (RO); Ministry of Agriculture, (IL)

-Main tasks and interest in this project
+Main tasks and interests in this project

-Hosting one workshop
+Hosting one fieldwork

 Contributions to WP1, WP2, dissemination (WP4) and management WP5

 In charge of the case study in Israel